-The Almost Nearly Perfect People- Michael Booth:
+The Almost Nearly Perfect People- Michael Booth

 Why are the Danes so happy, even though they pay the highest taxes?
 Is Finland’s education system the best?
 Are Icelanders as wild as they seem to be at times?
 Booth discusses who the Scandinavians are, how they vary and why, and their quirks and foibles in The Almost Nearly Perfect People.

 Then, he investigates why these societies have been so popular and models for the world.
 Along the way, a more complex and sometimes darker image of an area afflicted by taboos.
-Iceland books will make us to learn more experiences
+Iceland books will make us learn more experiences

-The Sagas Of the Icelanders:
+Iceland Books The Sagas Of The Icelanders

 Saga Age in Iceland – Vikings Rule.
 The Sagas are a rare body of medieval literature that ranks among the world’s greatest literary gems, as epic as Homer’s, as tragic as Sophocles’.